-This routine can be executed anywhere, from the living room, neighborhood playground or forest park, BW exercises can be summed up simply: their convenient; just don’t mistake simple or convenient for Easy!
+This routine can be executed anywhere, from the living room, neighbourhood playground or forest park, BW exercises can be summed up simply: their convenient; just don’t mistake simple or convenient for Easy!

 If performed intensely, body weight exercises build real-world strength and muscle, meaning: athletic-strength that's used to perform everyday tasks and sports.

 Keeping in mind this is not weight training, body weight training is different; you’re not trying to go for a one rep max or to complete muscular failure.
 Exercises should be executed with strict form, to make the nervous system and muscle mechanics fire properly.

 Are often performed with a slightly slower motion in the eccentric (lowering), slightly faster or explosive in the concentric (pushing or pulling), followed by a momentary squeeze isometrically at the contraction point of each repetition.

 Learning and applying this in each exercise consistency is what builds control, or (control of movement) in your body weight training routine.

 Once the control and speed in each BW set is beginning to wane, you’re probably within one repetition or so of being done, avoid trying to train to failure.

 Because of the dynamic nature of body weight training the muscles, tendons and central nervous system heal faster between workouts, therefore yielding better strength and muscle producing results in the shorter term.

 This can also be termed as (Sub Max) training; this is a major key to increasing your body weight strength over time.
 Don’t focus on being the strongest guy on the block, instead: focus on perfecting every rep of each movement, making each of them smooth and crisp.

 E.g., whenever you look at Olympic gymnasts, their bodies are forged through-hard work while executing control in every exercise.

 The Mechanics of Body weight Training: